 Visa cards come in all shapes and sizes.
 Some offer cash back bonus categories, while others provide intro APRs to help you pay off debt.
 There are many Visa-branded travel credit cards, offering bonus points for spending a certain amount in the first few billing cycles after your account opening, and without any foreign transaction fees either.
 Some have an intro annual fee as well, usually $0 for the first year before the full fee kicks in.

-Whether you’re looking for a cash rewards or travel rewards credit card, the right option for you will depend on what you want to use it for, as well as your credit history and credit scores.
+Whether you’re looking for a cash rewards or travel rewards Visa credit card, the right option for you will depend on what you want to use it for, as well as your credit history and credit scores.
 Do you need a rewards program that allows for point transfers to various airline and hotel loyalty programs, or are you looking for something simpler?
 If you’re just beginning to establish your credit or trying to rebuild it, you should probably consider a secured credit card before a rewards card.

 Visa makes money in part from swipe fees, which are a percentage of every purchase.
 The more transactions and money spent with Visa cards, the more money Visa makes.